 - The Blue Mage job is basically this as a whole job.
 While the rest of the jobs usually learn their skills by by gaining levels, Blue Mages don't.
 There are certain monster skills that the Blue Mages can learn.
 To learn these skills, the Blue Mage needs to be hit by the skill and survive (some games do it differently, like eating the monster).
 The problem is, the game won't bother telling which skills can be learned and which one can't or which monsters carry which skill.

 - Summon Magic in general is this trope.
 They are often learned through defeating the summoned monsters in battle, but there are many other means.

-- Also Limit Break.
-Each character usually have their own methods of obtaining their ultimate attacks.
+- Also Limit Breaks.
+Each character usually has their own methods of obtaining their ultimate attacks.

 - Final Fantasy IV

-- Because of a trauma, Rydia cannot use the spell Fire, until Rosa convinces her later in a storyline event.
+- Due to a traumatic event at the start of the game, Rydia cannot use the spell Fire, until Rosa convinces her later in a storyline event.
 Hilariously enough, she can still learn Firaga given you do enough Level Grinding.

 - Several of Rydia's summons can only be obtained from getting an item that Randomly Drops from certain types of enemies.
 Pray that the Random Number God is in a good mood.